OkayAlright/MinNo/extras/why_Minno.md

 One of the problems with using C to program Harvard processors is that most C compiler implementations (and subsequently Arduino's language) have grown under the ideas of Von Neumann architecture.
 All memory accessors and management systems, property files, and object oriented idioms assume the computer they are running on has one shared pool of read/write memory.
-To allow the benefits of Harvards memory architecture, we have to pollute the global name space with keywords to specifically access the data memory pool (such as declaration containing "const PROGMEM" is Arduino sketches).
+To allow the benefits of Harvard's memory architecture, we have to pollute the global name space with keywords to specifically access the data memory pool (such as declaration containing "const PROGMEM" is Arduino sketches).

 MinNo is an attempt to embedded Harvard's  distinction in architecture at the syntactic level.
 By default, all